Millikan High School

 Robert A. Millikan Senior High School is a high school in Long Beach, California, United States, administered by the Long Beach Unified School District.
-It is located near the intersection of Spring Street and Palo Verde Avenue in the Los Altos neighborhood of East Long Beach on a 36-acre campus.
-As of the 20072008 school year, Millikan High School had 4,500 students.
+It is near the intersection of Spring Street and Palo Verde Avenue in the Los Altos neighborhood of East Long Beach on a 36-acre campus.
+Millikan High School has around 3,500 students.
 Millikan is an AP school and does not offer IB courses.